-Therefore, the Sub-Fund's NAV is calculated once a week, every Wednesdays, based on the closing prices of the preceding Business Day.
-If a Wednesday is not a Business Day, the NAV is calculated on the first subsequent Business Day.
-Moreover, a NAV will be calculated on the first day of each month based on the closing prices of the last Business Day of the preceding month.
+Therefore, the Sub-Fund's NAV is calculated every day, based on the last known valuations.
+If the day in question is not a Business Day, the NAV is calculated on the first subsequent Business Day.

 The Initial Subscription of the Sub-Fund was on 21 August 2007.
 On the Initial Subscription, the Shares were subscribed at a price of EUR 100 per Share.